nbessi/odoo_new_api_guideline/source/conventions.rst

 -------
 Class should be initialized like this: ::

-class Toto(model.Model):
+class Toto(models.Model):
    pass

 New Exceptions classes
 ----------------------

-exceptions.except_orm/orm.except_orm is deprecated.
+`except_orm` exception is deprecated.
-You should uses
+We should use `openerp.exceptions.Warning` and subclasses instances

 RedirectWarning
 ###############

 Warning with a possibility to redirect the user instead of simply diplaying the warning message.